mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 platform type in Oracle Cloud Infrastructure (OCI), deploying providers' Cloud Controller Manager (CCM).

-The installation method used in this guide is [agnostic installation](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html) adapted to the external platform type.
+The installation method used in this guide is [agnostic](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html) adapted to the external platform type.
 The steps provide low-level details to customize the provider's components like Cloud Controller Manager (CCM).

+This guide is organized into three sections:

+- Section 1: Create infrastructure resources (Network, DNS, and Load Balancer), mostly required by OCI CCM configuration.
+- Section 2: Create OpenShift configurations with customized resources (OCI CCM)
+- Section 3: Create the compute nodes and review the installation

+If you are exploring how to customize OpenShift platform external type with CCM, without deploying the whole cluster creation in OCI, feel free to jump to `Section 2`.

+Section 1 and 3 are mostly provider-specific, and it is valuable for readers exploring in detail the OCI manual deployment.

 !!! tip "Automation options"
-    The goal of this document is to provide details of platform external type, without focusing in the infrastructure automation.
-The tool used to provisioning the resources described in this guide is the Oracle Cloud CLI.
+    The goal of this document is to provide details of the platform external type, without focusing on the infrastructure automation.
+The tool used to provision the resources described in this guide is the Oracle Cloud CLI.

-    Alternatively the automation can be done using official [Ansible](https://docs.oracle.com/en-us/iaas/tools/oci-ansible-collection/4.25.0/index.html)
+    Alternatively, the automation can be done using official [Ansible](https://docs.oracle.com/en-us/iaas/tools/oci-ansible-collection/4.25.0/index.html)
     or [Terraform](https://registry.terraform.io/providers/oracle/oci/latest/docs)
     modules to achieve the same goal.